We believe in making Norwich University affordable and accessible to all qualified students.

 At the time of acceptance, all students are considered for academic scholarships.
 To be considered for additional aid, domestic students must complete the FAFSA (Free Application for Federal Student Aid).
 International students must complete the CSS Profile for consideration.

 Norwich University has a financial aid program that positions us as one of the most affordable private educations in the nation.
-If after you receive a comprehensive aid package from Norwich you find that you owe less to another 4-year residential program, Norwich University will review your award package to ensure you do not pay any more to attend Norwich than you would at the following types of institutions:
+If after you receive a comprehensive aid package from Norwich you find that you owe less to another four-year residential program, Norwich University will review your award package to ensure you do not pay any more to attend Norwich than you would at the following types of institutions:

 - Four-year accredited private college/universities.